imperfectperson-max/bigproject/docs/README.md

 25 June 2025 - Added Jupyter (Python code) notebook to connect to a SQL Server / Microsoft Azure Database to anonymize participants - will later be unable to connect to the database

-26 June 2025 - Added missing columns to Project and EmploymentHistory, also the second query from the problem statement.
+26 June 2025 - Added missing columns to Project and EmploymentHistory, as well as the second query from the problem statement.

 04 July 2025 - Added the  Compliance Monitoring SQL query using date arithmetic

-05 July 2025 - Added freezer tables to the schema to accomodate the 4th query
+05 July 2025 - Added freezer tables to the schema to accommodate the 4th query

+07 July 2025 - Added Biospecimen Chain-of-Custody query